-I thought, therefore, that it might be useful to have an insight of the house buying process through the eyes of an estate agent.
-With over 30 years experience working in the property sector I understand both sides of the business and maybe can give a useful insight to the world of the estate agent.
+I thought, therefore, that it might be useful to have an understanding of the house-buying process through the eyes of an estate agent.
+With over 30 years experience working in the property sector, I know both sides of the business and can give a useful insight into the world of the estate agent.

 New sales instructions are the key driver for an estate agent